wille/vite-preload/README.md

 ### `vite.config.ts`

-Setup the vite plugin to collect rendered async chunks.

-The plugin checks if any `import()` call refers to a module with a React Component as the default export and if so injects a hook `__collectModule('path/to/module')` that uses the ChunkCollector React Context to report that it was rendered.

-Without this plugin, we will only be able to connect scripts and CSS from the entrypoint and its static imports because we simply don't know which client chunk we render on the server.
+Setup the Vite plugin to inject a helper function in your dynamically imported React components that will make lazy components detected on SSR.

 ```ts
 import preloadPlugin from 'vite-preload/plugin';